 The strategic significant of competitive advantage and distinctive competences comes to play as determinants of a firm's success and growth has increased tremendously in the last decade.
 The increasing benefit came as a result of the belief that fundamental basis of above-average performance in the long run is sustainable competitive advantage (Porter, 1985).
 This concern has lead to the development of resource-based and knowledge-based theories that examine the relationship between core resources and capabilities; sustainable competitive advantage and above normal performance.
-A firm is said to have a sustainable competitive advantage when it is implementing a value creating strategy not simultaneously being implemented by any current or potential competitive advantage exists only after efforts to replicate the benefits of this strategy.
+A firm is said to have a sustainable competitive advantage when it is implementing a value creating strategy not simultaneously being implemented by any current or potential competitors and when these other firms are unable to duplicate the benefits of this strategy.
 Thus sustained competitive advantage exists only after efforts to replicate that advantage have failed.
 It is for this reason that organizations are focusing on methods and strategies that are difficult to imitate, rare, and valuable.

-Strategic fit offer a means for companies to access new markets, expand geographic reach, obtain cuttingedge technology, and complement skills and core competencies relatively fast.
+Strategic fit offer a means for companies to access new markets, expand geographic reach, obtain cutting-edge technology, and complement skills and core competencies relatively fast.
 Strategic position have become a key source of competitive advantage for firms and have allowed them to cope with increasing organizational and technological complexities that have emerged in the global market.